-- Solely at NEFE’s discretion, projects appearing to have strong potential be asked to submit a full proposal.
+- Solely at NEFE’s discretion, projects appearing to have strong potential will be asked to submit a full application.

-- Proposals and Concept Inquiries will be referred to the Board committee for a decision.
+- Letters of Inquiry and full applications will be referred to the Board committee for a decision.

 - Staff communicates the decision via e-mail within 10 business days after the decision.